alandipert/intension/README.md

 Clojure makes it easy and efficient to create, update, and access places within immutable, nested associative structures like maps-of-maps or vectors-of-maps.

-However, Clojure doesn't help much with **querying** these structures, particularly when there are relationships across elements within the structure.
-As a result, programmers are often compelled to implement bespoke query engines and DSLs on a per-application basis.
+However, I haven't found in Clojure satisfying means of *querying* these structures.
+As a result, I have been compelled in the past to implement bespoke query engines and DSLs on a per-application basis.

 This library contains a set of functions for converting associative structures to in-memory databases suitable for query via Datomic-flavored [Datalog][0]